 For those who are struggling with a mental health disorder, deciding to seek help is the first step to recovery.
-Treatment can take many forms; the most common being partial hospitalization programs—or PHPs—designed to provide patients with a structured-yet-flexible system of healing and support.
+Mental health treatment can take many forms; the most common being partial hospitalization programs—or PHPs—designed to provide patients with a structured-yet-flexible system of healing and support.

 Partial hospitalization programs provide many of the same benefits as inpatient programs and IOPs, though they have a unique structure that encourages the patient’s autonomy.
 With PHPs, patients are able to get started on their journey to recovery in a supportive, empowering environment.